 In multilevel homes, station few litter restrooms on each level.
 Don’t move trays since it may confuse your kitten companion.

 Common Bathroom Problems

-Among kittens feed milk replacer, diarrhoea may be due to over-feeding or an inappropriate milk replacer.
+Among kittens feed milk replacer, diarrhea may be due to over-feeding or an inappropriate milk replacer.
 Constipation is also widespread in kittens fed milk powder.
-If diarrhoea or constipation is persistent before and after weaning, see your veterinarian as soon as possible.
-Weaning is a hectic period in a kitten’s life as outbreaks of diarrhoea and disease are frequent.
+If diarrhea or constipation is persistent before and after weaning, see your veterinarian as soon as possible.
+Weaning is a hectic period in a kitten’s life as outbreaks of diarrhea and disease are frequent.